selfdriven-engagement/governance/docs/pages/updates-nov2025.md

 ### # Summit Preparation

-Early work has started for a selfdriven Reflect & Project — bringing together communities.
+Early work has started for a "*selfdriven Reflect & Project*" event — bringing together communities - possibly in Mallorca at the Beyonders Collective BioHub *?*

 ### # Merch / Shop